GospelSounders/adventhymnals/content/02.christ-in-song/09.701-800/09.781-790/10.One-Living-Faith/docs.md

 ---
+title: |
-title: 790.
-One Living Faith
+    790. One Living Faith - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 790.
+One Living Faith.
+God's law demands one living faith, And not a crowd of lifeless creeds; Its warrant is a firm "God saith;" Its claim not words, but living deeds.
+    keywords:  |
-    keywords: Christ in Song, One Living Faith, God&#039;s law demands one living faith,
+        Christ in Song, adventhymnals, advent hymnals, One Living Faith, God's law demands one living faith.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 790. ONE LIVING FAITH
+####  Christ in Song,

 ```txt
 1.